DataSQRL/datasqrl-examples/clickstream-recommendation/README.md

 /opt/bitnami/kafka/bin/kafka-topics.sh --create --bootstrap-server kafka:9092 --topic clickstream --partitions 1 --replication-factor 1
 /opt/bitnami/kafka/bin/kafka-topics.sh --create --bootstrap-server kafka:9092 --topic content --partitions 1 --replication-factor 1
 ```
-4. Start with `docker compose up`
+4. Start with `docker compose up`.
+This stands up the entire data pipeline with Redpanda, Flink, Postgres, and API server.
+It takes a few minutes for all the components to boot up.
 5. Once everything is started up, open another terminal window to add data to Kafka using the `load_data.py` script in the `yourdata-files` directory.
 This requires you have `kafka-python` installed via `pip3 install kafka-python`.
 7. Load the content data: `python3 load_data.py content.json.gz localhost:9094 content --msg 50`.
-Wait until it finishes (we need all the content in there before we can click on it.)
+Wait until it finishes which takes about a minute (we need all the content in there before we can click on it).
+Check the Flink Dashboard running at `http://localhost:8081/` to see the progress of consuming the content.
+Since computing the vector embeddings is quite resource intensive, you will likely see one task turn red (which indicates it's busy).
+Wait until it's blue again.
 8. Load the clickstream data:   `python3 load_data.py clickstream.json.gz localhost:9094 clickstream --msg 100`.
 This loads 100 clicks per second.
 Wait a few seconds for some data to load.
 However, you don't have to wait for all of it to load.
 After a second or two, data should be processed and queryable.
 Let this run in the background until it finishes (which takes about 4 minutes).

 Open GraphiQL and query the data: